 The Evolving Legal Landscape of Web3: An Advisory

 A primer on the critical legal issues facing the Web3 industry, from securities law and DAO liability to intellectual property.
-An essential read for builders and investors.
+An essential read for.

 Navigating the Labyrinth: A Primer on the Legal Landscape of Web3